petrstepanov/tek/README.md

 ## Running the Script

+1. Login to the acquisition computer (in the NPS clean room) with your JLab credentials.

-Make sure `git` package is installed on the computer.
+2. Make sure `git` package is installed on the computer.
 Ensure the `python --version` command outputs version `Python 3.XX.X`.
 Otherwise install and use the `python3` package.

-Check out the repository and run the code:
+3. Check out the repository and run the code:

 ```
 cd && clone https://github.com/petrstepanov/tek
-cd ~/tek
-python ./test.py
+python ~/tek/test.py
 ```

 By default, waveforms are saved into the `I:/Data/Temp/` folder on the oscilloscope.
 Therefore it is important to ensure that the Network Attached Storage (NAS) is mounted on the scope as `I:` drive and `Data/Temp/` folder exists on the NAS.